Legal Advice for Victims Project

 Victims’ Rights Advice Website

 The Victims’ Rights Advice website is a key piece of the Legal Advice for Victims Project.
-It is an interactive website designed to provide general information about hate and bias crimes in the United States, and victims of hate and bias crimes in Oregon can obtain no cost general legal advice regarding their rights during criminal case investigation and prosecution.
-The website is expected to launch in late Summer/Fall 2024.
+It is an interactive website designed to provide general information about hate and bias crimes in the United States.
+Victims of hate and bias crimes in Oregon can obtain no cost general legal advice regarding their rights during criminal case investigation and prosecution.
 Check it out:

 This project is funded under 15 OVC-22-GK-03314-NONF, awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings and conclusions or recommendations expressed in this project are those of the contributors and do not necessarily represent the official policies of the U.S. Department of Justice.